Cleveland Balloonfest 1986, A Spectacular Stunt For Fundraising And Publicity Turned into Cleveland’s Disaster Story

 Cleveland had just broken a world record.
 Enough latex to fill a small office block was now being carried upwards into the air above the city, free to be buffeted by the winds.

 The weather had different plans.
 Within hours, the spectacular sight of Terminal Tower consumed by helium-filled balloons was marred by winds and rain.
-It sent balloons to the ground prematurely onto the surface of city’s Lake Erie, where a Coast Guard helicopter was searching for two fisherman who had disappeared the day before.
+It sent balloons to the ground prematurely onto the surface of city’s Lake Erie, where a Coast Guard helicopter was searching for Raymond Broderick and Bernard Sulzertwo fisherman who had disappeared the day before.
 Tragically, two people died when rescue Coast Guard helicopters were unable to reach their overturned boat.
 Days later, the dead bodies surfaced and one of the deceased’s wife sued the charity but settled for a huge a amount later.
 One of the widows who drowned in Lake Erie fishermen sued the “United Way” for $ 3.2 million, and as horse owners, ultimately received the money.
 Burke Lakefront Airport also shut down for half an hour after balloons clogged the runways.
 A front of cold air pushed the balloons back down to the ground and spooked the prized Arabian horses of one Louise Nowakowski.

-The whole event was supposed to be a fundraiser for charity, but ended up costing the city millions in lawsuits, and created cleanup headaches for weeks.
+The Cleveland balloonfest 1986 event was supposed to be a fundraiser for charity, but ended up costing the city millions in lawsuits, and created cleanup headaches for weeks.
 While the sight of 1.5 million balloons rising to the sky must have been an incredible sight to behold, the outcome was far from what they had intended.
 Two deaths, millions in lawsuits, and a devastating environmental impact.